 - We encourage all citizens to do the following: Drive safely, buckle safety belts, and do not drink and drive or use your mobile devices while driving.

 - Staff promote cooperation, education, and communication between the police department, the citizens of Fishers, and the news media through education, awareness and involvement in the community.

 - Public Information coordinates the department’s response to media inquiries, including news releases communicated through email and social media.

-- The Community and Youth Outreach Section manages various community programs such as the Citizen’s Police Academy, Cops and Kids, Coffee with a Cop, Teen Academy, FPD Explorers, and the “Books and Badges” program.
+- The Community and Youth Outreach Section manages various community programs such as the Citizen’s Police Academy, Cops and Kids, Coffee with a Cop, Teen Academy, FPD Cadets, and the “Books and Badges” program.
 They also provide services to schools and community organizations throughout Fishers.

 - The Crime Watch Program encourages citizens to become involved in the fight against crime, and provide avenues of communicating tips and concerns immediately to appropriate police personnel.

 - The Community Support Officer manages animal control and is the liaison to the Humane Society for Hamilton County.

 - The department works to educate the community about the animal control ordinance and frequently meets with residents to ensure compliance.

 The Fishers Police Department places a high priority on training.
 The Patrol Division contains many expert instructors in various specialties including firearms, emergency vehicle operation, crisis intervention, bike patrol, and accident reconstruction.
 These instructors not only train officers in this department but are often invited to share their expertise statewide by instructing at the Indiana Law Enforcement Academy.